Skip to article frontmatterSkip to article content

 Navigate to Vertex and set the Search Type to Geographic Search and select NISAR from the Dataset menu.
 Press Search to explore search results.

-Figure 1:Click on the “Dataset” button and select “NISAR” to search for NISAR products.
+Figure 1:Click on the Dataset field and select NISAR from the drop-down menu to search for NISAR products.

 2. Filter for desired products